noambernstein/noambernstein.github.io/swing.md

 ```
 in addition to the $1~g$ exerted by gravity.

-Some detailed measurements of the human body are in https://msis.jsc.nasa.gov/sections/section03.htm
+Some detailed measurements of the human body are in https://msis.jsc.nasa.gov/sections/section03.htm, in particular
+Fig.&nbsp;Figure 3.3.6.3.2-1.